Kill apostates. Obey the priests or be killed. Restrictions on kings.

 Was the king bound by monogamy?

-David and Solomon were famous for their hundreds of wives.
+The kings were famous for their many wives.
 This is attested to in many verses.
-Here are two examples:
+Here are a few examples:

 2 Samuel 20:3.
 David came to his house at Jerusalem; and the king took the ten women his concubines, whom he had left to keep the house, and put them in custody, and provided them with sustenance, but didn’t go in to them.
 So they were shut up to the day of their death, living in widowhood.